-As per the original tender requirements, MDF's results measurement system is based on the DCED Standard.
+As per the original tender requirements, MDF's results measurement system is guided by the DCED Results Measurement Standard.
 MDF's results measurement system has been developed for the Facility (which covers five countries), then rolled out at the country level.
 The Facility provides overall guidance and management of the results measurement system.
 There is flexibility to implement results measurement according to the intervention needs although all interventions track aggregated common intermediate and impact indicators.